-Endpoints are essentially an extra part in the website URL that we detect and show different content when present.
+Endpoints are an extra part in the website URL that is detected to show different content when present.

-For example, you may have a ‘my account’ page shown on the URL yoursite.com/my-account.
-When the endpoint ‘edit-account’ is appended to this URL, making it ‘yoursite.com/my-account/edit-account‘ we show the Edit account page instead of the My account page.
+For example: You may have a ‘my account’ page shown at URL yoursite.com/my-account.
+When the endpoint ‘edit-account’ is appended to this URL, making it ‘yoursite.com/my-account/edit-account‘ then the Edit account page is shown instead of the My account page.

-This allows us to show different content without the need for multiple pages and shortcodes, thus reducing the amount of content we need to install.
+This allows us to show different content without the need for multiple pages and shortcodes, and reduces the amount of content that needs to be installed.

 Checkout endpoints ↑ Back to top

 The following endpoints are used for checkout-related functionality and are appended to the URL of the /checkout page:

 - Pay page –

 - Add payment method –

 - Delete payment method –